sethvincent/interactive-sandbox/README.md

 # interactive-sandbox

-Create interactive code examples for the browser that bundle modules from npm.
+Create editable, interactive code examples for the browser that bundle dependencies from npm.

 ## Install